PRISM: Enhancing Protein Inverse Folding through Fine-Grained Retrieval on Structure-Sequence Multimodal Representations: PRISM: A Multimodal rag framework for inverse folding

 \subsection{Latent-Variable Formulation}

-\paragraph{Modeling Objective.} Given a target backbone 3D structure $B$ and a fixed residue-level vector database $D$ (whose entries represent potential motifs in local neighborhoods), our goal is to model the conditional distribution over amino-acid sequences $\mathbf{S}=(S_1,\ldots,S_L)$:
+\paragraph{Modeling Objective.} Given a target backbone 3-D structure $B$ and a fixed residue-level vector database $D$ (whose entries represent potential motifs in local neighborhoods), our goal is to model

-where $S_i \in \{1,\ldots,20\}$ denotes the amino-acid identity at residue $i$.
-Directly parameterizing Eq. \ref{eq:goal} is challenging due to combinatorial sequence space and long-range dependencies.
+the conditional distribution over amino-acid sequences $p(\mathbf{S}\mid B, D).$ Directly parameterizing this conditional is challenging due to combinatorial sequence space and long-range dependencies.
 We therefore introduce latent variables that capture \emph{retrieval} of locally similar neighbors and their \emph{attribution} to each site before emitting the final sequence.

-\paragraph{Latents for representation, retrieval and attribution.} Let $\mathcal{E}=\{\mathcal{E}_i\}_{i=1}^L$ denote latent variables for the \textit{potential-motif representation}, and $\mathcal{R}=\{\mathcal{R}_i\}_{i=1}^L$ denote a latent retrieval hypothesis, where $\mathcal{R}_i$ are neighbors retrieved from $D$ for the (potential) motif in residue $i$'s locality (Fig.~\ref{fig:overall_framework}, Point \textcircled{1}; Sec.~\ref{ssec:vectordb}).
+\paragraph{Latents for representation, retrieval, and attribution.} Let $\mathcal{E}=\{\mathcal{E}_i\}_{i=1}^L$ denote latent variables for the \textit{potential-motif representation}, and $\mathcal{R}=\{\mathcal{R}_i\}_{i=1}^L$ denote a latent retrieval hypothesis, where $\mathcal{R}_i$ are neighbors retrieved from $D$ for the (potential) motif in residue $i$'s locality (Fig.~\ref{fig:overall_framework}, Point \textcircled{1}; Sec.~\ref{ssec:vectordb}).
 We define the \emph{retrieval kernel} as $p(\mathcal{R}\!\mid\!\mathcal{E},B,D)$.
 Let $\mathbf{Z}$ denote \emph{attribution} variables with conditional $p(\mathbf{Z} \mid \mathcal{R},\mathcal{E},B,D)$ that specifies how retrieved neighbors contribute to emissions $\mathbf{S}=\{S_i\}_{i=1}^L$, with $\mathbf{S} \sim p(\mathbf{S}\mid \mathbf{Z},\mathcal{R},\mathcal{E},B,D)$.

 \paragraph{Basic generative factorization.} The joint distribution factorizes as

 Using the conditional independences $\mathcal{E} {\perp\!\!\!\perp} D \mid B$,~ $\mathcal{R} {\perp\!\!\!\perp} B \mid \mathcal{E}$, and $\{\mathbf{Z}, \mathbf{S}\} {\perp\!\!\!\perp} D \mid \mathcal{R}$, we obtain